 It is a standard 251 half-track of the AFV Club.
 Before I start this blog and my homepage before this blog, I think it was over ten years ago, I tried to challenge the 251 of Zvezda, too difficult to complete and threw out on the way.
 The Tamiya seems to be easy to assemble, I wish I could try Tamiya, but I have never made it yet.

 It was regrettable and having five Sd.Kfz.251 series of the AFV Club, thought to complete it sometime.
 Because I had a prejudice that the German 251 half-track is hard to assemble, I unconsciously avoided it.
 In the meantime, I had to see a video of this vehicle, I would like to build and complete it this time.

 If you look closely, the sprocket wheel is slightly angled by the track width.
-I guess the caterpillar’s real feeling will come out if I adhere along with this.
+I guess the caterpillar’s real feeling will come out if I adhere to this.
 Is the actual structure the same as this wheel?

 It is a pattern of rolling wheels like a Panther tank.
 In the case of the half-track 251, it cannot be relieved even if the underbody is completed.
 There is an impression that the assembly of the upper half is difficult.
 I still have a long way to go.

 I think the fitting of parts is good, but it is unusual for vehicles of this type to fit all in tightly, and gaps will be created somewhere.
 I’ll try to fill in the putty later, and move on.
 Because it cannot be improved even if adjusted too much.

 Pretty of AFV plastic models, especially the German army, I have made.
 However, for some reason Sd.Kfz.251 half-track did not have the opportunity to up to this blog until now.
 This time I am glad that I completed 251 type-D.